dominatordq/iProtektFileTransfer/README.md

-﻿# iProtekt - Operator File Transfer README
+# iProtekt - Operator File Transfer README

 ## Prerequisites
-- A way to export a table or set of data to a CSV file (see **CSV File Format** section below for information on the columns and data types you will need to provide, along with the order in which these columns need to be.
+- A way to export a table or set of data to a CSV file (see **CSV File Format** section below for information on the columns and data types you will need to provide, along with the order these columns need to be in).
 - An SFTP client application or command line tool (e.g. WinSCP, Cyberduck, PuTTY PSFTP, OpenSSH, etc.).
-- An SSH public/private key pair (be sure to send us the public key, otherwise you won't be able to connect to our server).
+- A generated SSH public/private key pair (be sure to send us your public key, otherwise you won't be able to connect to our server).
-- A username and password that we will provide you to access our server.
+- A username and password provided to you by iProtekt to access our server.

 ## CSV File Format